ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 The {{site.data.keyword.alertnotificationfull}} service is deprecated.
 As of 01 July 2019, customers with existing instances only of {{site.data.keyword.alertnotificationshort}} can use this service until 01 July 2020.
 For more information about the retirement of the {{site.data.keyword.alertnotificationshort}} service, see [Deprecating IBM {{site.data.keyword.alertnotificationshort}} Service](https://www.ibm.com/cloud/blog/announcements/deprecating-ibm-alert-notification-service){:external}.
 {: deprecated}

-{{site.data.keyword.alertnotificationfull}} is a hybrid cloud-based solution that you can use to centralize and simplify your notification strategy.
+{{site.data.keyword.alertnotificationshort}} is a hybrid cloud-based solution that you can use to centralize and simplify your notification strategy.
 It works with other cloud-based and on-premises applications.
 Alerts are forwarded to {{site.data.keyword.alertnotificationshort}} by using a secure RESTful API.

 Configure {{site.data.keyword.alertnotificationshort}} to receive notifications about issues during your DevOps process.